Muschamp Rd

 Chinese SWAT Motorhome

 I’m off to Nanjing this weekend.
 I’m traveling by myself via night train.
 Something Chi-Wei would advise against doing.
-However it is a well known fact I have no one.
+However it is a well known fact I have no one to travel with.
 I’m not even sure why I’m going to Nanjing.
 I don’t know why I do anything anymore.
-I am reading 1421 right now and that probably had a lot do to with it.
+I am reading “1421” right now and that probably had a lot do to with it.
 Apparently Cynthia Yu, one of my female Chinese classmates, is from Nanjing.
 Danna insisted I email her.
 It was the first time I’d ever emailed Cynthia.
 She is running out of time to email me back.
 Apparently not emailing people back is popular among Sauder MBA students.

 I showed Danna some more SMS messages I got in Chinese.
 This time I was sure who they were from.
 They were sent to be by a reporter for the Economic Information Daily whom I briefly met at the MMEC conference.
 As part of my standing operating procedure I always follow up the exchange of business cards with an email.
 I made extra sure to email her, though it took me a week to get around to it, due to how busy I was that week.